Coaching and mentoring are commonly used by businesses to enhance employee performance and facilitate smooth transitions into new roles.

 It involves a structured process of inquiry, reflection, and action, providing a safe space for individuals to explore possibilities and gain clarity.

-Executive coaching: Executive coaches help executive people with improved decision-making, strategic thinking, and leadership qualities.
+Executive coaching: Executive coaches help senior leaders with improved decision-making, strategic thinking, and leadership qualities.

 Performance coaching: Performance coaches assist their clients in recognizing challenges, creating plans of action, and achieving goals with a focus on better performance and productivity.